victoriamccray/Hackathon/README.md

 A compiled opportunity list for relevant courses, trainings, and continued learning from TReND in Africa, Black In Neuro, and other organizations: https://docs.google.com/spreadsheets/d/1HC4_1JtP9Md8OreAJPa7eFLNZDCsg4-gwbw0l6PCt-c/edit?usp=sharing

 ## Acknowledgements
 This project is made possible through the support of multiple collaborative partners.
-I would like to extend my gratitude to my mentor Juliet Davidow and the support of the Learning and Brain Development Lab for guidance on the vision.
-I am grateful to TReND in Africa for cultivating and facilitating the partnership with Lilongwe University for Agriculture and Natural Resources (LUANAR).
-The in-person workshop is coordinated with the support of Agriculture and Policy Analysis at LUANAR, and I extend my warm thank you to the organization for the collaboration.
-The hackathon is made possible through the collaborative support of Black In Neuro and contributions from Meta Reality Labs.
+<br><br>I am grateful to TReND in Africa for cultivating and facilitating the partnership with Lilongwe University for Agriculture and Natural Resources (LUANAR).
+The in-person workshop is coordinated with the support of the African Centre for Excellence (Agriculture and Policy Analysis) at LUANAR, and I extend my warm thank you to the organization for the collaboration.
+<br><br>I would like to extend my gratitude to my mentor Juliet Davidow and the support of the Learning and Brain Development Lab for guidance on the vision.
 I would also like to thank the Center for Emerging Markets at Northeastern University for the support as a recipient of the Srinivasan Award that was able to facilitate the project.
+<br><br>Moreover, the hackathon is made possible through the collaborative support of Black In Neuro and contributions from Meta Reality Labs.

 ## Contributors and Special Thanks
 Claire Fielder, Research Assistant